wenhangao21/ICLR26_Paper_Finder/README.md

 	- A tutorial has been added (`Tutorial_Making_Paper_Recommenders.ipynb`).
 You can build your own ICLR Paper Finder in less than 30 minutes.

-- My collaborator, [Jingxiang Qu](https://qujx.github.io/), is currently developing code to collect and process papers from venues beyond ICLR.
-Stay tuned, we’ll upload the data processing scripts soon, so you can run the recommender on these additional venues with only minimal modifications to the code (sorry, we don't have a powerful server to host an app for all these venues).
+- We are currently developing code to collect and process papers from more venues.
+Stay tuned, we’ll upload the data processing scripts actively, so you can run the recommender on these additional venues with only minimal modifications to the code (sorry, we don't have a powerful server to host an app for all these venues).
 - If you want to support this work, you can
 	- ⭐️ star the repo
 	- or 🔁 share (repost) [this post](https://www.linkedin.com/feed/update/urn:li:activity:7386836175220801536/)